ElPsyKongroo1/LearnSpring/README.md

 ### CreateSimpleSpring:
 - Test project that builds, compiles, and runs on localhost:8080/hello endpoint
+- Take Get parameters from user and returns a String as a JSON response
 - Uses quick-start guide from Spring website
 - To try out this project:
   - Run build commands in Build Projects section